-Midterm: The midterm will be a comprehensive review of what you have learned in Chapters 1 through 3.
+Midterm: Due to the late start date of this course, we will have a shortened midterm on the date stated in the syllabus.
+The midterm will be a comprehensive review of what you have learned in Chapters 8-through 10.
 It will consist of the following sections: listening comprehension, grammar, vocabulary, reading, culture and writing.
 There will be no makeup dates for missed midterms.

-Homework and Language Lab Hours: Your homework is done on the two workbooks that accompany our main text: the Character Workbook and the paper or online workbook (for grammar, reading and writing) at Quia.com.
+Homework and Language Lab Hours: Your homework is done on the two workbooks that accompany our main text: the Character Workbook and the online workbook at Quia.com.
 In addition, there will be assigned reading and writing activities that will be collected in class, and listening and speaking activities that will be demonstrated in class.
 All written homework is due the week after we cover the lesson.
-You will also have opportunities for extra credit by working on vocabulary in digital apps and writing your own meaningful materials in Chinese based on what you have learned.
-Contact the professor for details.